ermyas/sgnv2/x/farming/spec/02_state.md

 ## RewardClaimInfo

-`RewardClaimInfo` describes the reward claim metadata and details for a recipient.
+This key describes the reward claim metadata and details for a recipient.

 - RewardClaimInfo: `0x06 | UserAddr -> ProtocolBuffer(RewardClaimInfo)`